oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/INC_QuantizationAwareTraining_TextClassification/README.md

 ## Key Implementation Details

-This code sample implements fine-tuning process for text classification using Intel® Neural Compressor quantization aware training.
+This code sample implements fine-tuning process for text classification using Intel® Neural Compressor (INC) quantization aware training.

 The sample tutorial contains one Jupyter Notebook and a Python script.
 You can use either.